gpsgate/csharpier/README.md

 Add the following to your `.pre-commit-config.yaml` file.
 You might want to check the latest version of the repository [here][history] and change the `rev` key.
-You might also want to remove the `--no-cache` argument, in which case CSharpier will store file-releted information in its cache at the root of your tree in a directory that you will have to ignore from version control.
+You might also want to remove the `--no-cache` argument, in which case CSharpier will store file-related information in its cache at the root of your tree in a directory that you will have to ignore from version control.

 ```yaml